KHB1698/khb1698.github.io/_pages/about.md

 [**Double-chain Graph Convolution Transformer for 3D Human Pose Estimation**](https://arxiv.org/abs/2308.05298)

 **Hongbo Kang**, Yong Wang✉️, Mengyuan Liu, Doudou Wu, Peng Liu, Wenming Yang

+**Abstract:** Reconstructing 3D poses from 2D poses lacking depth information is particularly challenging due to the complexity and diversity of human motion.
+The key is to effectively model the spatial constraints between joints to leverage their inherent dependencies.
+Thus, we propose a novel model, called Double-chain Graph Convolutional Transformer (DC-GCT), to constrain the pose through a double-chain design consisting of local-to-global and global-to-local chains to obtain a complex representation more suitable for the current human pose.
+Specifically, we combine the advantages of GCN and Transformer and design a Local Constraint Module (LCM) based on GCN and a Global Constraint Module (GCM) based on self-attention mechanism as well as a Feature Interaction Module (FIM).
+The proposed method fully captures the multi-level dependencies between human body joints to optimize the modeling capability of the model.
+Moreover, we propose a method to use temporal information into the single-frame model by guiding the video sequence embedding through the joint embedding of the target frame, with negligible increase in computational cost.

 IEEE Transactions on Multimedia, 2025